Lakshmi-krishna-vr/TeamLuminous-ImageSharpeningUsingKnowledgeDistillation/README.md

 # 🧠 Image Sharpening Using Knowledge Distillation

 This project presents an efficient, lightweight solution for sharpening blurry images using deep learning and knowledge distillation.
-Designed for real-time video conferencing and low-bandwidth scenarios, the approach trains a compact student model to mimic a powerful teacher model, delivering fast and high-quality image restoration.
+Designed for real time video conferencing and low bandwidth scenarios, the approach trains a compact student model to mimic a powerful teacher model, delivering fast and high quality image restoration.

 ---